jasonroman/flot-barnumbers-enhanced/README.md

     series: {
         bars: {
-            numbers : {
+            numbers: {
                 show:       boolean - enable or disable the numbers on the bars
                 formatter:  function - formats the value - leave out of options to display as is
                 font:       font - font specification of the number
                 fontColor:  colorspec - color of the number
-                xAlign:     number or function (default) - x-value transform in pixels or as a function
+                xAlign:     function - x-value transform - defaults to horizontal center of bar
-                yAlign:     number or function (default) - y-value transform in pixels or as a function
+                yAlign:     function - y-value transform - defaults to vertical center of bar
-                threshold:  float|false - percentage of maximum chart value with which to display numbers above the chart
+                threshold:  float|false - percentage of maximum chart value with which to display numbers above the bar
+                xOffset:    integer - number of pixels of additional horizontal offset to apply to each number
                 yOffset:    integer - number of pixels of additional vertical offset to apply to each number }
         }